iqrasafdarr/MedVisionAI/README.md

 # Experimental Environment

-The reported experiments were developed and tested using a CPU-only environment.
+The reported experiments were developed and tested in a CPU-only environment.

 ```text
 Python:        3.11.9